 Dr. Rosenbach was one of the early practitioners to develop expertise in this area of medicine.
-When Botox was first introduced, Dr. Rosenbach was selected by the manufacturer of Botox to teach advanced injecting techniques to other physicians.
+Besides academic lectures, Dr. Rosenbach was hired by Allergan, the manufacturer of Botox, to teach advanced injecting techniques to other physicians.
 He is one of the first to inject above the lateral brows, which allows for a more natural appearance in certain select patients.
-He is one of the first to inject into the lower crow’s feet, employing such injections years before research confirming its benefits was published.
+He is also one of the first to inject into the lower crow’s feet, employing such injections years before research confirming its benefits was published.

 Some types of wrinkles at rest are better treated with fillers.
 As a result of aging, the skin begins to naturally lose its shape and volume, which contribute to the appearance of wrinkles.
-While Botox and other muscle relaxers reduce the movement that can cause wrinkles, fillers can be used to restore volume to wrinkles that are present even when the face is not moving.
-Dr. Rosenbach primarily uses the Restylane and Juvederm family of fillers to reduce these fixed wrinkles.
+While Botox and other muscle relaxers reduce the movement that can cause wrinkles, Dr. Rosenbach primarily uses the Restylane family of fillers to reduce these wrinkles by restoring volume.

 Skin resurfacing with the fractional CO2 Matrix Laser

-Patients usually undergo 3-5 treatments spaced around 8 weeks apart with a downtime of around 4 days per treatment.
-Dr. Rosenbach likes to compare this laser to hiring a trainer at the gym: the results might not be immediate, but the long-term payoff is considerable.
+Patients usually undergo 3-5 spaced around 8 weeks apart with a downtime of around 4 days per treatment.
+Treatments are conducted by our clinicians while Dr. Rosenbach customizes laser settings for each individual patient.
+Dr. Rosenbach likes to compare this laser to hiring a trainer at the gym: the results might not be immediate, but the long term payoff is considerable.